 Follow the link or use your Bible for the Scripture readings.
 You will find the other readings in this handbook.

 - 1. Read the Introduction materials.
-Prayerfully reflect and journal on two questions at the end of O'Leary's Short Course on Prayer. - 2.
-Lilies of the Field -Luke 12:22-32 (Worry not, God will provide).
+Prayerfully reflect and journal on two or three questions at the end of O'Leary's Short Course on Prayer. - 2.
+Come as You Are see the following pages for this prayer.